Monofin/ZBDongle-P/README.md

 Currently I am using the 'kitchen sink' variant:
 Modified for 460800 Baud, Using RTS/CTS flow control and 20db output - so far, so solid.

+(To flash this, I use the Sonoff online flasher under Edge - seems to be reliable)